 Shares of beneficial interest issued by diversified management companies that are money market mutual funds registered with the Securities and Exchange Commission under the Investment Company Act of 1940 (15 U.S.C.
 Sec.
 80a-1 et seq.), which only invest in direct obligations in U.S. Treasury bills, notes, and bonds, U.S. Government Agencies, Municipal Debt, and repurchase agreements with a weighted average maturity of 60 days or less.
 Money Market Mutual Funds that do not maintain a constant Net Asset Value (NAV) are prohibited.
 Money market mutual funds are not required to conform to the restrictions detailed in this Investment Policy Statement, but are limited to no more than 20% of any individual pool's total assets.
-The Treasurer shall be required to investigate money market mutual funds prior to investing and perform a periodic review, but at least annually thereafter while the funds are invested in the money market mutual fund.
+The Treasurer shall be required to investigate money market mutual funds are invested in the money market mutual fund.
 At a minimum, approved money market mutual funds shall have met either of the following criteria: